KhronosGroup/Vulkan-Hpp/README.md

 * introduces constructors for all structs, which by default set the appropriate <code>sType</code> and all other values to zero.
 * encapsulates member variables of the structs with getter and setter functions, i.e. <code>ci.imageType()</code> to get a value and <code>ci.imageType(vk::ImageType::e2D)</code> to set a value.
 * introduces wrapper classes around the vulkan handles, i.e. <code>vk::CommandBuffer</code> for VkCommandBuffer
 * introduces member functions of those wrapper classes, that map to vulkan functions getting the corresponding vulkan handle as its first argument.
-The type of that handle is stripped from the function name, i.e. <code>vk::Device::getProcAddr> for vkGetDeviceProcAddr.
+The type of that handle is stripped from the function name, i.e. <code>vk::Device::getProcAddr</code> for vkGetDeviceProcAddr.
 Note the special handling for the class CommandBuffer, where most of the vulkan functions would just include "Cmd", instead of "CommandBuffer", i.e. <code>vk::CommandBuffer::bindPipeline</code> for vkCmdBindPipeline.

 With those changes applied, the updated code snippet looks like this: